huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    :param number scale: the scale to set

-.. js:function:: overlay.getAngle(layer = 0)
+.. js:function:: overlay.getRotation(layer = 0)

    Gets the angle the specified overlay layer is rotated to.

    :param number layer: the layer id.
 Defaults to ``0``
-   :returns number: the angle
+   :returns number: the angle the layer is rotated to

-.. js:function:: overlay.setAngle(angle, layer)
+.. js:function:: overlay.setRotation(angle, layer)

    Sets the angle the specified overlay layer is rotated to.

    :param number angle: the angle to set
    :param number layer: the layer id

-.. js:function:: overlay.setAngle(angle)
+.. js:function:: overlay.setRotation(angle)

    This is an overloaded function.
 Sets the angle that all active overlay layers are rotated to.
 Layers that have not been used yet will not have their angle changed.